FBI Director Christopher Wray: "Today's terrorism threat is everywhere, coast to coast"

 "Terrorism today moves at the speed of social media," he said.

-Watch Part I of Norah O'Donnell's interview with FBI Director Christopher Wray Tuesday, Sept.
-11, on "CBS This Morning," which airs 7 a.m. to 9 a.m.
-ET/PT.
-Tune in for Part 2 on Thursday, Sept.
-13.
+Watch Part II of Norah O'Donnell's interview with FBI Director Christopher Wray Thursday, Sept.
+13, on "CBS This Morning."